 "Everyone's work is now alive and much harder to put down."
 Clare Gillies

 "The voice of each writer is much clearer and confident; there is a sense of finding and settling down with the voice.
 There is a shift from being a slave to language to owning it.
-This is really satisfying to see.
-As I was reading everyone's work for this session, I felt that the writing in general has reached a close-to-publishable standard, better than many of the printed books I read.”
+This is really satisfying to see.”
 Wallace Lee

 "I'd hate to think what my story would’ve looked like if I hadn’t learnt so much from this course.
 I’m so sorry it is over."
 Sonya Fearby, after completing our Pathway to Publishing Course